 - the last is a flexible 20% of the grid container element wide

-- then the fr units are calculated, leaving the second column with one piece of the remaining space
+- then the fr units are calculated, also taking gutters into account, leaving the second column with one piece of the remaining space

 - and the third with three pieces.

 It looks like this, perfectly highlighting auto-placement as our nine items shift to fill the gaps:

 But back to our original grid.
 Let’s replace the clumsy and inaccurate 33.33% value with 1fr: